Wallisville, Texas: Education

+Wallisville had a school in 1869 and remained standing for the Methodist congregation and several others to hold church services in.
+Today, the community is served by the Anahuac Independent School District.

 Wallisville Heritage Park

 In 1979 a private, nonprofit organization named the Wallisville Heritage Park was organized by concerned residents interested in saving the original Wallisville townsite.

 This organization operates for the preservation, restoration, and study of the Wallisville Townsite and the El Orcoquisac Archeological District, two sites that are listed in the National Register of Historic Places.